Application Instructions for the Bachelor of Education

 Questions?
 E-mail: education@msvu.ca

-The B.Ed. degree only has one intake per year in September.
+The 14-month Bachelor of Education – Secondary program only has one intake per year – May.

-If you are applying for both the Elementary and the Secondary program, please submit separate applications, and applications fees, for each program.
+If you are applying for both the Elementary and the Secondary program, please submit separate applications for each program.

-When your application reaches the Education Faculty, it will be reviewed according to the following criteria:
+When your application reaches the Faculty of Education, it will be reviewed according to the following criteria:

 2. GRADES: The grade standard for admission into the B.Ed. program is a ‘B’; however, the Mount does not simply select the students with the highest undergraduate grades; as grades are only one indicator of academic success in post-graduate professional studies.